saademad200/traffic-congestion-dwh/README.md

 ```

 4. Configure the application:
+   - Copy the `.env.example` to `.env` (if available) or create a new `.env` file
-   - Update `src/config/config.py` with your database and data source settings
+   - Update environment variables in the `.env` file with your database and data source settings

 5. Run the ETL pipeline:
 ```bash